A project idea (and some dead ends)

 - You can add behaviour to your models with action bricks or scripts.

-I did hit some issues along the way.
+I did hit some small issues along the way.
 The scripts created by Lego don't attach well to smaller Lego pieces - like a minifigure sized carrot for Rudolph - as they're designed to work with studded bricks.
 The scripted Lego functionality can also interfere with standard Unity functionality.
-For instance, I tried adding trigger colliders to Lego models but the functinality provided by these in vanilla Unity was overridden by Lego scripts.
+For instance, I tried adding trigger colliders to Lego models but the functionality provided by these in vanilla Unity was overridden by Lego scripts.
 Multiple steps in a level (such as "Speak to Mrs. Claus" and "Find some snacks") and are handled for you, but this means that it's hard to reveal hidden parts of the level as you go along.
 To be honest these little issues seem fair enough considering what you get out of the deal.
 I just know I can do this easily in "baremetal" Unity.

 All-in-all the game creation experience was a satisfying one, but it was even better to see the two normally distinct worlds of video games and test equipment come together!
 I suppose you're wondering exactly what my SCPI controlled power supply was hooked up to?
 All will soon be revealed!